Cell Disrupters: A Review

 These homogenizers are well suited for homogenizing plant and animal tissue in liquid media volumes of 1 ml to a few liters.
 They generally outperform cutting-blade type Benders.
 Compared to a blender, foaming and aeration are minimized and smaller sample volumes are easily accommodated.
 The cellular material is drawn into the apparatus by suction created by a rotor sited inside the end a long static tube or probe (also called stator).
 The material centrifugally exits through slots or holes located on the tip of the stator.
 The product is repeatedly recycled, and because the rotor is turning at very high speeds, the tissue is reduced in size by a combination of liquid shear forces and scissor-like mechanical shearing occurring at the tip of the probe.
 The process is quite fast and, depending upon the toughness of the tissue sample, desired results are usually obtained in 5-60 seconds.
 For the recovery of intracellular organelles or receptor site complexes, shorter times and/or reduced rotor speeds are used.
 When using smaller sized rotor-stator probes the tissue sample must often be pre-chopped into pieces less than 1 mm in cross-section with a scalpel or razor blade prior to processing in order for the sample to be drawn inside the hole at the tip of the stator.
 If the sample has already been stored frozen, a cryopulverizer (a device that quickly powders tissue at liquid nitrogen temperatures - see below) can be used to break the tissue sample into small pieces without thawing.
 Some rotor stator manufacturers offer probes having a saw-like structure on the tip of the stator which helps break up samples initially too large to enter the probe.
 This feature helps but homogenization time is slower.
 Unlike many other types of mechanical cell disrupters, rotor-stators homogenizers generate essentually no heat during operation.

-Most laboratory rotor-stator homogenizers are top driven with a compact, high speed electric motor which turns at 8,000 to 60,000 rpm.
+Most laboratory rotor-stator homogenizers are top driven with a compact, high speed electric motor which turns at 8,000 to 35,000 rpm.
 The size of the rotor-stator probe (also called the generator) can vary from the diameter of a drinking straw for 0.5-50 mL sample volumes to much larger units capable of handling 10 liters or more.
 There is an important relationship between rotor speed and stator diameter.
 In principle, the top rotor speed of the homogenizer should double for each halving of the rotor diameter.
 It is not rpm per se but the tip velocity of the rotor that is the important operating parameter.
 Ten to twenty meters per second (2000 to 4000 fpm) are acceptable tip speeds for tissue disruption.
-Unfortunately, some of the smaller-sized commercial rotor-stator homogenizers do not meet this standard.
+Unfortunately, most smaller-sized commercial rotor-stator homogenizers small enough to fit into a microtube fall short of this standard.
 Other factors such as rotor-stator design (there are many), materials used in its construction and ease of cleaning are also important factors to consider in selecting a rotor-stator homogenizer.
 Some manufactures are BioSpec Products (Bartlesville, OK), Brinkmann Instruments (Westbury, NY), Charles Ross & Son Company (Hauppauge, NY), Craven Laboratories (Austin, TX), IKA Works (Cincinnati, OH), Omni International (Gainsville, VA), Pro Scientific (Monroe, CT), Silverson Machines (Bay Village, OH), and VirTis Company (Gardiner, NY).
 The cost of complete units (motor plus rotor-stator head or generator) range from $600 to $5000.

 Bottom-driven laboratory rotor-stator homogenizers are a new entry to the laboratory.
 The rotor-stator assembly is usually placed within a sealed chamber or container, fits blender motor bases and have working volumes of 100-1000 mL.
 They costs about $250 - $400 and are available from BioSpec Products (Bartlesville, OK) and Eberbach Corporation (Ann Arbor, MI).